Sell with no payment Risks!

 The Flange Load

-All gasket materials must have sufficient flange pressure to compress the gasket enough to insure that a tight, unbroken seal occurs.
+All gasket materials must have sufficient flange pressure to compress the gasket enough to ensure that a tight, unbroken seal occurs.
 The flange pressure, or minimum seating stress, necessary to accomplish this is known as the “y” factor.
 This flange pressure must be applied uniformly across the entire seating area to achieve perfect sealing.
 However, in actual service, the distribution around the gasket is not uniform.
 The greatest force is exerted on the area directly surrounding the bolts.
 The lowest force occurs mid-way between two bolts.
 This factor must be taken into account by the flange designer.

 Pressure in the Piping System